-IMO we do not KNOW that there is no TRUST impact to a bad neighborhood.
-And Google can say what they like — for a little effort why take the chance?
+IMO we do not KNOW that there is no TRUST impact on a bad neighborhood.
+And Google can say what they like — for a little effort, why take the chance?
 Still, blocked emails kill sales.

 Probably a more obvious issue is the performance of your website when you share hosting.
 Being on a shared hosting plan may mean that your servers are not as efficient.
-You’re often fighting other sites for resources which could impact load time and, indirectly, your organic search rankings to say nothing of conversion.
+You’re often fighting other sites for resources that could impact load time and, indirectly, your organic search rankings, to say nothing of conversion.

-There are a couple things you can do here to look into these potential problems:
+There are a couple of things you can do here to look into these potential problems:

 Bad Neighborhood Issues